-This recipe was shared with Amanda Hesser, author and food writer for The New York Times, by Maria, an expatriate Portuguese cook living in France.
-I’ve received countless requests for this simple delight — the centerpiece of many Portuguese childhoods.
+This recipe was shared with Amanda Hesser, author and former food writer for The New York Times, by Maria, an expatriate Portuguese cook living in France.
+I’ve received countless requests for this simple delight, the centerpiece of many Portuguese childhoods.
 Thanks to Amanda, here it is.
 Bom appetite.–David Leite

-1 quart tomato juice (about 6 1/2 pounds of tomatoes should yield 1 quart of juice—do not use canned)
+- 1 quart tomato juice (about 6 1/2 pounds tomatoes should yield 1 quart juice—do not use canned)

-1. Purée the tomatoes in a food processor, in batches if necessary.
+- 1. Purée the tomatoes in a food processor, working in batches if necessary.
 Pass the pulp through a sieve, pressing with the rounded side of a ladle or a wooden spoon to extract as much juice as possible.
-Measure out 1 quart of the juice.
+Measure out 1 quart (4 cups) juice.

-2. Using the above proportions, figure out how much sugar and water you need and combine them (not with the tomato juice) in a pot twice the volume.
-Heat the pot, dissolving the sugar to make a syrup, and bring the syrup to a boil.
+- 2. In a pot twice the volume, heat the sugar and water, dissolving the sugar to make a syrup, and bring the syrup to a boil.
 Boil to string stage (240°F/115°C on a jelly thermometer).
 You can test this by using a spoon to drop a little syrup in ice water.
 Dip your fingers in the ice water and take a small bit of syrup off the spoon.
 Quickly press it between your index finger and thumb, then pull them apart.
 If a thread of sugar, or ficelle, as Maria calls it, forms, the sugar is ready.
-Maria simply licked her thick fingers, stuck them in the hot sugar, tested for the ficelles, and then smacked her fingers against her thigh—to kill the pain, I suppose.
-I wouldn’t recommend this method.
+(Maria simply licked her thick fingers, stuck them in the hot sugar, tested for the ficelles, and then smacked her fingers against her thigh—to kill the pain, I suppose.
+I wouldn’t recommend this method.)

-Recipe © 1999 Amanda Hesser.
+Portuguese Tomato Jelly Recipe © 2000 Amanda Hesser.
 All rights reserved.